How to Sell Quickly on Poshmark

 If you have potential buyers negotiating with you, that’s a good thing.
 That means they want what you have and hopefully are willing to pay within the ballpark of your initial price.

 You’re not leaving money on the table.
 You’re not pricing so high that people are ignoring your listing.
 You’re getting people to bite at your listing.

 You’ll get lowball offers on PM too.
 That’s the nature of a second-hand marketplace where people want incredible deals.
 I continue to negotiate with potential buyers to see if I can bring their initial offer up to an amount I’m happy about.

 I don’t want to scare anyone off by saying that you have to be a professional photographer with a fancy camera and all the fixings of a photo studio.
 You can take great pictures at home with good lighting and your cell phone.

-This is something I’m working to improve myself.
+I work on improving my photography too.
 I have a place with suboptimal space and lighting that makes it hard to take pictures.
-I will run pictures through a photo editing app like SnapSeed to brighten them.
+I will run pictures through a photo editing app to brighten and crop them.